-When using a CO_2 sensor with any Labdisc model, plug the external sensor into the external sensor micro USB port.
-The first time the CO_2 is used, you will need to connect the Labdisc to its AC/DC adapter and allow the CO2 sensor to run for 24 hours, to reach calibration.
-After that, run the CO_2 sensor for at least an hour before starting your experiment.
+When using a $CO_2$ sensor with any Labdisc model, plug the external sensor into the external sensor micro USB port.
+The first time the CO2 is used, you will need to connect the Labdisc to its AC/DC adapter and allow the CO2 sensor to run for 24 hours, to reach calibration.